 And 2016?
 It had more than a few excellent designs come out of it.

-But when you’re just starting out, you’ve got more flexibility in terms of choosing what sort of look and feel you’d like.
-Redesigning a logo, on the other hand, is incredibly difficult.
+When you’re just starting your business, you’ve got more flexibility to choose what sort of look and feel you’d like.
+Redesigning a logo and rebranding, on the other hand, is incredibly difficult.
 The need to balance tradition with evolution is a challenging one to meet, but these brands absolutely nailed it.

-The Peace Corps were way overdue for a refreshed logo.
+The Peace Corps was way overdue for a refreshed logo.
 With the transition from their dated emblem to a more modern, flat design, they upped their image substantially.
-From a cleaner sans serif font to abandoning the outline from their old version, they debuted a logo that better reflects the values of the organization and the work they’re doing.
+From a cleaner sans serif font to abandoning the outline from their old version, they debuted a logo that better reflects the organization’s values and the work they’re doing.

-The Kodak brand has tried for years now to figure out how to grow their image into an era that seems mismatched with most common associations with their name.
-Outside of hobbyists and a small contingent of professionals, physical film is very rarely used anymore in photography, but their name is still linked to their dominance in that space in decades gone by.
+The Kodak brand has tried for years to figure out how to grow their image into an era that seems mismatched with most common associations with their name.
+Outside of hobbyists and a small contingent of professionals, physical film is rarely used in photography.
+However, their name is still linked to their dominance in that space in decades gone by.
 But their move to an overly simplistic logo design in 2006 also walked away from their high level of brand recognition as they tried to rebuild in the digital space.
-The new version calls back to its era of dominance in the 70’s and 80’s but evolves through use of a sans serif font, and we’re digging it.
+The new version calls back to its era of dominance in the ’70s and ’80s but evolves through the use of a sans serif font, and we’re digging it.

 Their old logo had only one thing going for it: it was traditional.
-But with this redesign, the Houston Ballet does a much better job of catching the viewer’s attention and speaking to the value offered by their performances.
+But with this redesign, the Houston Ballet does a much better job of catching the viewer’s attention and speaking to their performances’ value.
 It’s light, creative, and almost appears to be dancing itself.
-The design also helps eschew the perception that ballet, as an art form, is stuffy, instead conveying a sense of modernity that will no doubt aid in their marketing efforts.
+The design also helps eschew the perception that ballet, as an art form, is stuffy instead of conveying a sense of modernity that will undoubtedly aid in their marketing efforts.